A community-made oasis brings hope to a Tulsa food desert

 Why We Wrote This

-Segregation and poverty often go hand in hand with food insecurity in the U.S. But in North Tulsa, Oklahoma, one new grocery store is in the business not only of selling food but of reviving a community.
+Segregation and poverty often go hand in hand with food insecurity in the U.S. But in North Tulsa, Oklahoma, one new grocery store is in the business not only of selling food but also of reviving a community.

 Features like the mural are important to Mr. Johnson, a Tulsa native and the majority owner and operator of Oasis Fresh Market.
 It points to the unique role he hopes the store will play in the community, long considered a food desert because of its high poverty rates and lack of stores selling fresh produce.